rockdrilla/xvp/README.md

 ## About

-`xvp` executes programs against NUL-separated argument list in file.
+`xvp` executes program against NUL-separated argument list in file.

+If argument list (file) is empty then program will not be executed - compare with "`xargs -r`" and consider this behavior as default.

-`xvp` is NOT replacement for `xargs` or `xe` - it does the same tasks with different options.
+Hovewer, `xvp` is NOT replacement for `xargs` or `xe` - it does the same tasks with different options.

 `xvp` is small supplemental utility for [minimal Debian container image](https://github.com/rockdrilla/docker-debian) (*work in progress*).